PatternsTechGit/PT_RealTimeGraprghs_Using_SignalR/README.md

 ```ts
 ng generate service global
 ```
 This service is responsible for communication between the components using the **BehaviorSubject** from RxJs.
-We created an observable which will be subscribed by the dashboard component for graph.
+We created an observable which will be subscribed by the dashboard component for graph, as below

-Add the given code in the service

 ```ts
 import { Injectable } from '@angular/core';